run-ai/docs/docs/Researcher/cli-reference/new-cli/overview.md

 This command-line interface is a complete revamp of the command-line interface.
 Few highlights:

 * The CLI internally uses the [Control-plane API](../../../developer/admin-rest-api/overview.md).
-This provides a single point of view on Workloads removing dissimilarities between the user interface and the command-line interface.
+This provides a single point of view on Workloads removing dissimilarities between the user interface, programming interface and the command-line interface.
 * As such, it also removes the need to configure the [Kubernetes API server](../../../admin/authentication/researcher-authentication.md) for authentication.
 * The CLI is only available for Run:ai cluster version 2.18 and up.
 * The new V2 CLI is backward compatible with the older V1 CLI.